david-thurm/optimal_zero_trust/README.md

-## 1: Identity
+## I: Identity
-    Phishing Resistant MFA
+    1: Phishing Resistant MFA
-        Fido2/PIV
+        A: Fido2/PIV
-    Privileged Identity Management
+    2: Privileged Identity Management
-        Just-in-Time Access
+        B: Just-in-Time Access
-    Prep for Data Labeling/Classification
+    3: Prep for Data Labeling/Classification
-        Define Security Context
+        C: Define Security Context
-    User Lifecycle Management
+    4: User Lifecycle Management
-        Saviynt/SailPoint
+        D: Saviynt/SailPoint
-    Privileged Access Management
+    5: Privileged Access Management

-## 2: Device
+## II: Device
-    Device Compliance Standards
+    1: Device Compliance Standards
-        Defender/Okta/EDR Compliance Data Enrichment
+        A: Defender/Okta/EDR Compliance Data Enrichment
-        Conditional Access Polices Enforcement
+        B: Conditional Access Polices Enforcement
-        zScaler, Prisma Access, Firewall, VPN, and/or ForeScout/NAC Enforcement
+        C: zScaler, Prisma Access, Firewall, VPN, and/or ForeScout/NAC Enforcement

-## 3: Data
+## III: Data
-    Labeling/Classification
+    1: Labeling/Classification
-        Microsoft 0365 Purview, Microsoft Purview, Varonis
+        A: Microsoft 0365 Purview, Microsoft Purview, Varonis
-    Data Loss Prevention
+    2: Data Loss Prevention

-## 4: Visibility and Analytics
+## IV: Visibility and Analytics
-    (Identity) Export User Risk from Entra to Splunk/Sentinel
+    1: (Identity) Export User Risk from Entra to Splunk/Sentinel
-    (Identity) Sentinel Workbooks and Splunk Dashboards for UEBA
+    2: (Identity) Sentinel Workbooks and Splunk Dashboards for UEBA
-    (Device) Pull SWAM/HWAM data with a tool like CrowdStrike, Axonius, or ForeScout.
+    3: (Device) Pull SWAM/HWAM data with a tool like CrowdStrike, Axonius, or ForeScout.

-## 5: Automation
+## V: Automation
-    Adopt Infrastructure as Code as soon as possible (terraform)
+    1: Adopt Infrastructure as Code as soon as possible (terraform)
-    Deployments should all be Ansible/Salt nothing by hand with love and care.
+    2: Deployments should all be Ansible/Salt nothing by hand with love and care.
-    Shift Left: Device Hardening should be done at Deployment
+    3: Shift Left: Device Hardening should be done at Deployment

-## 6: Applications and Workloads
+## VI: Applications and Workloads
-    Move all workloads to be immutable.
+    1: Move all workloads to be immutable.
 Don't patch nuke from orbit and redeploy.

-## 7: Network
+## VII: Network
-    The Network team has had 20 years to do segmentation they are my least priority.
+    1: The Network team has had 20 years to do segmentation they are my least priority.
-    Fast Network Overlay Illumio and Slack's Nebula
+    2: Fast Network Overlay Illumio and Slack's Nebula
-    Enable User/Group based firewall rules for East/West.
+    3: Enable User/Group based firewall rules for East/West.
-    Encrypted DNS has limited support from DNS Server to Internet Root DNS.
+    4: Encrypted DNS has limited support from DNS Server to Internet Root DNS.
 (InfoBlox has support)

-## 8: Governance
+## VIII: Governance
-    Define Zero Trust Policies
+    1: Define Zero Trust Policies
-    Audit Logging of all assets
+    2: Audit Logging of all assets
-    User training and awareness
+    3: User training and awareness
-    Incident response plans
+    4: Incident response plans
-    Data governance policies
+    5: Data governance policies